musicslayer/makefile_cpp/README.md

 In addition, the files generated while building will adhere to the following structure:
 - All built files will be contained in a folder called "output".
-- Inside "output", a subfolder will be created based on the OS and architecture you are building on.
+- Inside "output", a subfolder will be created based on the OS and architecture you are building on (e.g. win_x86_64).
 - Inside the above subfolder, there are two additional subfolders:
   - bin - This contains subfolders "release" and "debug", each containing the appropriate executable program.
   - build - This contains subfolders "release" and "debug", each containing the appropriate intermediary files (.d and .o).